 - The property owner was negligent or reckless by doing something, or failing to do something; (usually, this means that the property owner: (a) failed to maintain the property; or (b) created an unsafe condition on the property; or (c) knew about the hazard, but failed to alert the injured person; or (d) was careless about an unsafe condition which might attract young children; or (e) caused or allowed conditions to cause damage to a neighboring property);

-- The property owner’s action or inaction helped to cause the injury; and;
+- The property owner’s action or inaction helped to cause the slip and fall injury; and;

 - The guest or patron was hurt as a result.

 Determining liability in such cases can be complicated.
-For example, an owner of a store, theatre, or nightclub is not automatically responsible for a shooting that takes place on his or her property.
+For example, an owner of a store, theater, or nightclub is not automatically responsible for a shooting that takes place on his or her property.
 In Bass v.
-Gopal, Inc., however, the South Carolina Supreme Court did rule that if there is a foreseeable risk of such a crime taking place and the owners of a property did nothing to address that risk, they may be held liable in court.
+Gopal, Inc., however, the South Carolina Supreme Court did rule that if there is a foreseeable risk of such a crime taking place and the property owners did nothing to address that risk, they may be held liable in court.